ayushbehl77/Smart-Home-Automation/README.md

 # Smart-Home-Automation
-A project associated with Cisco Thigqator
+A project associated with Cisco ThingQbator